Postgraduate opportunities

 Candidates need to be highly motivated and show initiative.
 UKAEA’s Fusion Research Fellows have a high degree of autonomy and are expected to define their own research programme, which should be aligned with the interests of UKAEA.
 The quality of the research project proposal, together with the skills and experience of the candidate, are key factors in the selection process.
 Since academic excellence is one of the selection criteria, it is recommended candidates mention significant prizes or other recognition in their application.

 Managed and/or self-directed personal training and career development in UKAEA and elsewhere will be available.
 There will also be opportunities for conference attendance and involvement in scientific outreach activities.
 Periods of overseas placements with our collaborators will be encouraged.
-The appointments will be two-year fixed term staff positions and are often recruited for towards November / December every year with successful candidates expected to take up their appointments by the Summer.
+The appointments will be two-year fixed term staff positions and are typically recruited in Jan – March every year with successful candidates expected to take up their appointments by the next summer.

 Faiz Rahman joins UKAEA’s graduate scheme after completing his student placement